lagi2 ngegaya sekarang giliran wirelessnya yaaa this is Xatar article again

 #ifconfig ath0 essid 'nameofnetwork'

 The 'nameofnetwork' is your Service Set IDentifer (SSID).
-That is the name of your network.
+That is the name

 To configure a WEP key: